mue/mue/README.md

   <li> Open a terminal and run these commands: (in the Mue directory)
   <li> <code>yarn</code> (or <code>npm i</code>)
   <li> <code>yarn start</code> (or <code>npm start</code>)
   <li> Start developing!
-(See the sections below for how to set up a developer copy of the extension.)
+(See the sections below for how to build the extension)
 </ol>
 <h2>Building</h5>
 <details>